 No bail warrant meaning?

 This means you can't bail out.
 The reason there is a warrant for your arrest is because the magistrate wants to see you personally or have your legal representative show up to answer for you.
 That's because you have already failed to do something which you were obligated to do, or you promised to do, or was ordered by court to do.
-Once the court is satisfied with you or your attorney's presence with an explanation for your failure, they will decide whether your will be allowed to leave based on the new agreement between you and the court.
+Once the court is satisfied with you or your attorney's presence and explanation for your failure to appear, the court will decide whether you will be allowed to bail out or leave on your own recognizance based on the new agreement between you and the court.

 Can the police come and get me if there is a warrant for my arrest out of state?

 Any jurisdiction, out-of-county or out-of-state, could issue an arrest warrant.
 This usually populates on all law enforcement databases.
 When you are pulled over or identified by law enforcement, they will see the warrant for your arrest or apprehension.
 The state which holds you is called the asylum state.
 The state which created the warrant for your arrest is the demanding state.
 At this point, you will be taken into custody and asked to voluntarily admit that you are the person being sought at the "demanding" state.
 If you do admit and sign the extradition papers, you will be sent much faster.
 If you stay silent or deny it, there will be a hearing at the jurisdiction (asylum state) where you are presently held to establish the wanted person is truly you.
 They can generally keep you as long as 30 days!